nuxeo/doc.nuxeo.com-content/src/admindoc/setup/advanced-configuration/nuxeo-clustering-configuration.md

 ### Transient Store

-The caching directory used by any&nbsp;[Transient Store](/x/AQalAQ) accessed by multiple Nuxeo instances&nbsp;**must be** shared by all instances.
-This caching directory&nbsp;is located in `nxserver/data/transientstores/<transientstore_name>`.
+The caching directory used by any [Transient Store](/x/AQalAQ) accessed by multiple Nuxeo instances **must be** shared by all instances.
+This caching directory is located in `nxserver/data/transientstores/<transientstore_name>`.

-By default there is only one&nbsp;Transient Store contribution named `default`:
+By default there is only one Transient Store contribution named `default`:

 ```xml
 <extension target="org.nuxeo.ecm.core.transientstore.TransientStorageComponent"